mozilla/skywriter/docs/pluginguide/syntax.html.markdown

 specified by the new highlighter (overriding, in this case, the `plain` tag).

 That's all there is to the standard syntax API.
-It's powerful enough to handle most cases&mdash;in fact, all of Bespin's syntax highlighters are written using this API&mdash;but if you want more flexibility or need to run your own custom parsing code, read on.
+It's powerful enough to handle most cases&mdash;in fact, all of Skywriter's syntax highlighters are written using this API&mdash;but if you want more flexibility or need to run your own custom parsing code, read on.